Raghunatha Nayak: Relationship with European powers

 Johnson's proposal was approved; a mission landed at Karaikal on 23 May 1624 and proceeded inland to Thanjavur to seek an audience with the king, reaching the capital in June.
 Raghunatha received the visitors warmly and granted them permits to trade freely in Karaikal.
 However, Raghunatha later withdrew his concessions and demanded an annual rent of 7,000 riyals.
 This volte-face has been attributed to pressure from the Portuguese and the Danes.
 Nevertheless, Johnson rejected the Nayak's offer and returned to England, where his activities were severely censured.
 The English also tried to get Pondicherry from the Gingee Nayaks and failed.

 Extent of Raghunatha's kingdom

-Raghunatha's empire extended far beyond the confines of Thanjavur district.
-His inscriptions have been found in Thirukkoshtiyur in Ramanathapuram district, Lalgudi in Tiruchirappalli district, Govindavadi in Kanchipuram district, and Nedugunram and Narattampoondi in Vellore district.
+Raghunatha's kingdom extended beyond the immediate Thanjavur region.
+Inscriptions from his reign have been found at Thirukoshtiyur in present-day Sivaganga district, Lalgudi in Tiruchirappalli district, Govindavadi in Kanchipuram district, and Nedungunam and Narattampoondi in present-day Tiruvannamalai district, indicating the wider geographical reach of Thanjavur Nayak authority and patronage under his rule.